Office of Nursing Research

 Supporting Scientific Discovery

-Penn Nursing is one of the few schools of nursing in the nation with a dedicated Office of Nursing Research (ONR) designed to support scientific discoveries with the goal of translating nursing knowledge into new strategies to advance healthcare.
-Research produced here at the School of Nursing is nationally and internationally recognized, helps to inform public health policy, and is consistently published in a wide range of high-impact, interdisciplinary journals.
-Penn Nursing's world-renowned investigators collectively rank near the top of all schools of nursing receiving federal funding.
+Research produced here at the School of Nursing is nationally and internationally recognized.
+Our research, which helps inform and shape policy, is consistently published in a wide range of high-impact, interdisciplinary journals.
+Penn Nursing’s world-renowned investigators collectively rank near the top of all schools of nursing receiving federal funding.

 Providing Comprehensive Services

 The Office of Nursing Research (ONR) offers a comprehensive suite of services designed to support faculty and students throughout the life-cycle of a grant.
 The ONR provides statistical support, conducts mock reviews that result in a high grant award success rate, offers guidance with regulatory compliance, and hosts a state-of-the-art laboratory designed to promote collaboration between faculty and students of all levels and encourage translational research.

 Penn Nursing’s robust research portfolio boasts a wide range of funding mechanisms from NIH, AHRQ, CDC, and numerous foundations.
 Research at the School of Nursing is conducted through school-supported and grant-funded research centers.
 Faculty and student research efforts are vigorously supported through the ONR and the pilot grant program, major research awards, and the University’s significant resources.